maiky93/image-generation-suite/README.md

 #### ComfyUI Workflow Management (W.I.P.)

-When using ComfyUI, you get full workflow CRUD:
+When using ComfyUI, you get full workflow CRUD (I highly recommend using the built in ST sd extension workflow editor to make edits):
 - **Edit** — Open a full-screen JSON editor for the selected workflow.
 - **New** — Create a new empty workflow and open the editor.
 - **Rename** — Rename the selected workflow file.